mattischrome/console-blog/content/posts/a-jigsaw/index.md

 - Games
 - Thirteen
 title: A Jigsaw
-heroImage: ../../assets/images/defaultHero.jpg
-description: The other weekend, beset by insomnia, I decided to follow [my own advice](five-things-to-try-when-
 ---
 The other weekend, beset by insomnia, I decided to follow [my own advice](five-things-to-try-when-you-cant-sleep) and get up to do something instead of wallowing unable to sleep.
 I pulled my emergency jigsaw out of the cupboard and set to it.
 I should stress that I mean a jigsaw puzzle and not an actually jigsaw: DIY at 2am is not such a good idea!